Web Accessibility Standards & Laws

 Web Content Accessibility Guidelines

 WCAG organizes its success criteria based on four basic principles commonly known as POUR (because we needed another acronym, right?).
-It requires websites to be
+It requires websites to be inclusive and accessible, with the goal of serving all members of society, irrespective of their abilities and needs, promoting equal usage of the internet for everyone.

 - Perceivable: Information and user interface components must be presentable to users in ways they can perceive.